Randa Abd Al-Aziz: Journalism career

 Al-Aziz was scouted as a news anchor while at a café in Baghdad where she was overheard reading from a pamphlet in Classical Arabic, the language used by news anchors in Iraq.
 After being scouted, she trained for 6 months, including lessons on voice and language, and studies into Iraqi national and local politics.
 Al-Aziz's hiring was part of an effort by the Iraqi Media Network's president, Nabil Jasim, to make the organisation be more reflective of Iraqi society; there are an estimated 1.5 million Afro-Iraqis in the country.

 Al-Aziz's hiring caused some controversy, including among producers within the Iraqi Media Network; she was first Afro-Iraqi to be hired since Al Iraqiya's creation in 2003; while records are unavailable, it is also believed that no Afro-Iraqi held any prominent journalism roles during the regime of Saddam Hussein.
 Al-Aziz made her début as a news anchor for Iraqiya TV in September 2020.
 She has stated hoping that she can demonstrate to other Black Iraqis that "the colour of our skin will not stop us".

+In 2022, Al-Jazeera published an article discussing a controversy which arose in Iraqi social media circles concerning coverage of Al-Aziz's career in American media.The discussions centered around the coverage's alleged implication that her hiring was atypical, based on her race and in defiance of racist norms in Iraqi society.
+Iraqi commentators quoted in the article claimed that the hiring was merit-based, and that such discrimination was in fact a characteristic of American, not Iraqi society.

 Al-Aziz has named the French-Lebanese journalist Randa Habib and the Algerian journalist Khadija Benguenna as among her inspirations, in addition to Radio Monte Carlo and the BBC.